Location: Providence, RI

 Digital Video Streaming

-Brown Offers a three-camera, HD video streaming broadcast of all its home football games.
-Starting with the 2013-14 season, the Brown channel on the Ivy League Digital Network will offer a user experience unlike any other to give fans an entirely new way to interact with the Bears.
+Brown Offers a three/four-camera, HD video streaming broadcast of all its home football games.
+The Brown channel on the Ivy League Digital Network offers a user experience unlike any other to give fans an entirely new way to interact with the Bears.
 The completely redesigned digital channel includes an easy-to-navigate interface with a League-wide network streaming schedule and new interactive touch points to showcase the expanded content offerings available on computer, mobile and tablet devices all without the use of an app.
 A variety of subscription packages will be offered for inside access to Brown Athletics, including a 12-month pass for $89.95, a four-month pass for $34.95, a one-month pass for $10.95 or a single-day pass for $9.95.

 Director of Athletic Communications

-At Brown, Humm is responsible for the implementation of a media relations program, including the publication of media guides/interactive magazines and programs, social media, video streaming, and the daily maintenance of the Brown Athletics web site, brownbears.com, for Brown's 37 varsity athletic teams.
-He also ran three major fundraising golf tournaments for the Brown Athletic Department for 12 years.
+At Brown, Humm is responsible for the implementation of a media relations program, including the publication of media guides/interactive magazines and programs, social media, video streaming, and the daily maintenance of the Brown Athletics web site, brownbears.com, for Brown's 38 varsity athletic teams.
+He also ran three major fundraising golf tournaments - football, men's ice hockey and women's athletics - for the Brown Athletic Department for 12 years.

 Humm was inducted into the Words Unlimited Hall of Fame in February 2013.
 Founded in 1945, Words Unlimited is Rhode Island's organization of sportswriters, sportscasters and sports publicists, that honors those individuals who make extraordinary contributions to the state's sports scene.

-Humm also served as the moderator for the 2013 NCAA Division I Men's Ice Hockey East Regional first and second round games at the Dunkin Donuts Center in Providence.
+Humm also served as the moderator for the 2013, 2015 and 2017 NCAA Division I Men's Ice Hockey East Regional First and Second Round games at the Dunkin Donuts Center in Providence.
+He was also the Media/Public Relations Coordinator for the 2016 NCAA Division I Men's Lacrosse Quarterfinals at Brown Stadium.

 In 2004, Humm was honored by the University with a Brown Appreciation Award for his work on the 125th Anniversary of Brown Football.
 He also won the Jay Barry '50 Service Award in 1990, and the Robert F. Hall '66 Recognition Award in 2003.

-Humm was the master of ceremonies for the Brown All-Sports Banquet for six years, and the Brown Athletics Senior Banquet for two years.
-He has also been the master of ceremonies and moderator and panel moderator for several Black Coaches Association/Fritz Pollard Award dinners honoring the Black Coaches Association Coach of the Year.
+Humm was the master of ceremonies for the Brown All-Sports Banquet for six years, and the Brown Athletics Senior Banquet for the last four years.
+He has also been the master of ceremonies and panel moderator for several Black Coaches Association/Fritz Pollard Award dinners honoring the Black Coaches Association Coach of the Year.

 A 1977 graduate of Hofstra University, Humm has held positions with both IBM and British Airways.
 As an undergraduate at Hofstra, he was editor-in-chief of Nexus, the University's yearbook, and a four-year member of the varsity golf team, the last two years as captain.